geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-09/meeting-transcript.md

 Yeah, we now have three 5090 machines.
 If anyone in here needs a 5090 for something, we can get you on them.
 Yeah, we didn't.
-I mean, Tinybox V2s are really expensive.
+I mean, TinyBox V2s are really expensive.
 So we'll eventually get some.
 But for now, we just have machines with one 5090.
 Yeah, they cost us a lot of money.